-- 154. 3304.1 Smoking.
+- 137. 3304.1 Smoking.
 Smoking shall be prohibited except in approved areas.
 Signs shall be posted in accordance with Section 310.
-In approved areas where smoking is permitted, approved ashtrays shall be provided in accordance with Section 310. - 155.
+In approved areas where smoking is permitted, approved ashtrays shall be provided in accordance with Section 310. - 138.
 3304.6 Cutting and welding.
-Operations involving the use of cutting and welding shall be done in accordance with Chapter 35. - 156.
+Operations involving the use of cutting and welding shall be done in accordance with Chapter 35. - 139.
 3312.1 Where required.
-An approved water supply for fire protection, either temporary or permanent, shall be made available as soon as combustible material arrives on the site. - 157.
+An approved water supply for fire protection, either temporary or permanent, shall be made available as soon as combustible material arrives on the site. - 140.
 3315.1 Where required.
-Structures under construction, alteration or demolition shall be provided with not less than one approved portable fire extinguisher in accordance with section 906 and sized for not less than ordinary hazard as follows: - a) At each stairway on all floor levels where combustible materials have accumulated. - b) In every storage and construction shed. - c) Additional portable fire extinguishers shall be provided where special hazards exist including hazards exist including, but not limited to, the
+Structures under construction, alteration or demolition shall be provided with not less than one approved portable fire extinguisher in accordance with section 906 and sized for not less than ordinary hazard as follows:

+- a.
+At each stairway on all floor levels where combustible materials have accumulated. - b.
+In every storage and construction shed. - c.
+Additional portable fire extinguishers shall be provided where special hazards exist including hazards exist including, but not limited to, the

-Mission Springs Water District
+Mission Springs Water District Conditions

-Water Service.
+Water Service

 Water service is currently available for the project subject to the following conditions of service:

-- 158. The developer shall comply with all rules, laws, ordinances, guidelines, and regulations of the District at the time that any new water service application is submitted. - 159.
-Water service for the subject parcel for all fire, domestic, and irrigation shall be from the existing 16" main located on the west side of Little

-Morongo Road.
-All design and construction for installation of services shall be done at the developer's expense.

-- 160. The installation of backflow prevention devices is required for all nonresidential domestic, fire, and irrigation service connections. - 161.
+- 141. The developer shall comply with all rules, laws, ordinances, guidelines, and regulations of the District at the time that any new water service application is submitted. - 142.
+This project is currently being served domestic water by a single 1" meter with backflow preventer. - 143.
+The developer shall be required to install a dedicated irrigation meter or convert the existing meter for irrigation use only and install new meter(s) and back flow preventers for commercial domestic water service. - 144.
+All design and construction shall be done entirely at the developer's expense. - 145.
+The installation of backflow prevention devices is required for all non-residential domestic, fire, and irrigation service connections. - 146.
 Installation of private fire line services may be required per Riverside County Fire Department Standards.
-Double check detector assemblies (DCDA) per MSWD Standards will be a requirement at the time of installation. - 162.
+Double check detector assemblies (DCDA) per MSWD Standards will be a requirement at the time of installation. - 147.
 The developer must submit hydraulic calculations to the District indicating the availability of the required fire flows as determined by the Riverside County Fire Department.
-These calculations shall be based on a current fire hydrant flow test which can be ordered through the MSWD Engineering Department. - 163.
-The developer shall comply with all the District standards, specifications and conditions, and have final approval of all design plans by the District Engineer or his/her designee, and the District's General Manager. - 164.
-The developer shall provide plumbing plans with fixture units for District review of meter and service size. - 165.
-MSWD requires having all of its facilities within the public right-of-way or recorded and dedicated easements. - 166.
-The developer is required to apply for water service and submit payment of District fees, charges, and deposits.
+These calculations shall be based on a current fire hydrant flow test which can be ordered through the MSWD Engineering Department. - 148.
+The developer shall comply with all the District standards, specifications and conditions, and have final approval of all design plans by the District Engineer or his/her designee, and the District's General Manager. - 149.
+The developer shall provide plumbing plans with fixture units for District review of meter and service size. - 150.
+MSWD requires having all of its facilities within the public right-of-way or recorded and dedicated easements.

+151. The developer is required to apply for water service and submit payment of District fees, charges, and deposits.
 The water meter and connection fees will be based on the actual meter sizes and quantities shown on the approved plans.
 All fees are subject to change based on the time of application for services from the District.

+Septic System

-Septic System.
-Sewer service is currently unavailable for the property.
-The following conditions apply to the installation of septic system(s) in order to assure protection of groundwater quality:
+Sewer service is currently unavailable for the proposed project.
+The following comments apply to the use of existing or installation of new septic system(s) in order to assure protection of groundwater quality: